arcus/education_fellows/reproducibility.md

 </div>

-Examples of reproducibility problems exist at small and large scale:
+Examples of reproducibility problems exist at small and large scale.
+Importantly, reproducibility affects not just interaction between collaborators (or rivals), but also between "current you" and "you six months ago".
+Perhaps you have felt the impact of non-reproducible research:

 * Experiencing dread at trying to reproduce your own findings a few months after doing it the first time
 * Being stymied by a collaborator's cryptic notes that don't explain how to do a particular analysis step
 * Being unable to perform required computation because of reliance on expensive, deprecated, or proprietary software or hardware
-* Results that don't replicate due to poor statistical practices, such as "p-hacking", "HARKing", or multiple tests without correction
+* Results that don't replicate due to poor statistical practices, such as "p-hacking", "HARKing", convenient outlier selection, or multiple tests without correction

 <div class = "hint">